seanbreckenridge/exobrain/meta/README.md

 ### rwx.gg

 A *lot* of this was taken from [rwx.gg](https://rwx.gg/), I've modified some of the CSS (particularly media queries) and JS to add bookmark links to headings, changed how the header works, along with completely modifying the content.
 See [the goal for readme.world](https://rwx.gg/what/knowledge/apps/), and [rwx.gg's license](https://rwx.gg/copyright/).
 Similarly to `rwx.gg`, the code and content on this site is licensed under [CC-SA](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 So you're free to take [my repo](https://github.com/seanbreckenridge/exobrain) and modify it to create your own site, as long as you keep the same license.

+### TODO

+* Find TODOs across my readme and generate a [todo.txt](http://todotxt.org/)
+* Possibly, some sorta NTLK term connection thing?
+Create inverted indexes for each post, filter down to terms.
+Find where I mention one of those terms in another document, suggest me with an interative interface to add that link to the post page, write to that file.